-Bonus: Mini Cheesecakes – these individual portion cheesecakes are a perfect option if you prefer not to turn on your oven.
+Bonus: Mini Cheesecakes - these individual portions of cheesecake are a perfect option if you prefer not to turn on your oven.

 These are made in the instant pot, and you can serve them with your favorite jam.
-These cheesecakes must taste excellent with cranberry jam, you know, make it festive.
+These cheesecakes must taste excellent with cranberry jam; make it festive.

 I know cheesecakes are not Latin-inspired, but they are worth a mention! 😉

 These 4 step tips will help you feel organized and stress-free when you are preparing for a special occasion dinner like Thanksgiving.

 You can use these same tips for planning any holiday dinner, like Christmas or New Year's Eve.

 Make your holidays easy by doing some of the prep work ahead!